Simonhajd/Sticktility/README.md

 ## About the Project:

+Stick-Tility is a compact handheld device that powers and reads data from snap-on sensor modules.
+Once a sensor is connected, it can record data at set time intervals and graph the data on its screen.
+It can charge via the USB-C on the side, and the KB2040 Microcontroller can be updated or connected to a computer using the same usb-c port.
+This all fits in a durable case smaller than a TV remote.

+## My process:
 When I was thinking of a project to create for Highway, I started by constraining myself to one of these four categories: Tools, displays, Devices, and Interfaces.
 I wanted to restrict myself to making a tool, since I wanted to be able to use it outside of testing.
 I decided on making the most compact tool possible.
 I came up with a few more contraints (handheld, battery powered), and started developing the tool.

-## What it is:

-Stick-Tility is a handheld device that powers and reads data from snap-on sensor modules.
-Once a sensor is connected, it can record data at set time intervals and graph the data on its screen.
-It can charge via the USB-C on the side, and the KB2040 Microcontroller can be updated or connected to a computer using the same usb-c port.

 ![Screenshot 2025-06-21 at 3 33 17 PM](https://github.com/user-attachments/assets/0e7c6074-bc5e-4a1c-abf8-2c45742fb986)